millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 Running Code in Cells
 ---------------------

-Once you’ve created a new notebook you’ll notice a little box to enter your code underneath the various menus.
+Once you've created a new notebook you'll notice a little box to enter your code underneath the various menus.
 This is called a ``cell``, and it is the basic building block of a Colab notebook.
 Any code that you want to execute in a notebook must be placed in a cell.